magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Audio
 -----

-| Available to massive call.
+| Available to massive calling.
 The audio needs to be compatible with Asterisk.
-The recomended format is GSM or WWAV(8k hz mono).
+The recomended format is GSM or WAV(8k hz mono).